 After facing a president’s wrath today over a drilling operation gone catastrophically awry, British Petroleum now has only two weeks before Mother Nature’s annual hurricane season arrives in the Gulf of Mexico.

 And mama is particularly high strung this year, say meteorologists, who predict worse-than-usual storm activity from June through November, when the season ends.
 The powerful storms could savage BP’s efforts to stop the spill and clean up the many millions of gallons of spilled oil.
-As for the oil itself—spread from ocean floor to surface across a Delaware-sized area—churning hurricane winds could do things no one can predict, although some are trying
+As for the oil itself—spread from ocean floor to surface across a Delaware-sized area—churning hurricane winds could do things no one can predict, although some are trying New York Times look at the hurricane connection>.
+According to a report in Reuters:

 "If a storm comes into this situation it could vastly complicate everything," said Florida State University oceanography professor Ian MacDonald.